 Can you go knock on people’s doors dressed in spooky costumes and ask for candy?
 Well, technically you can do that any day of the week, but the Dutch aren’t likely to give you any — and they might even call the politie.
 But, on October 31st?
 The real answer is it depends.

 Some residents in certain neighbourhoods do agree to decorate their houses with Halloween decorations, so children know where they can trick-or-treat. 🍬

-For example, Fazantenkamp in Maarssen, Utrecht do a ghost tour through their village each year.
-And in Den Haag a Trick or Treat evening has been arranged in the past near B. Thoenplantsoen — children know where the candy is by flyers that hang in the window of participating houses.
+For example, Fazantenkamp in Maarssen, Utrecht does a ghost tour through their village each year.
+And in Den Haag a Trick-or-Treat evening has been arranged in the past near B. Thoenplantsoen — children know where the candy is by flyers that hang in the window of participating houses.

 Will there be candy?

 Asking the real questions.
 Even data backs up that people stock up on sweet treats around Halloween.
-In 2017 sales of Haribo increased by 65% in the weeks leading up to Halloween.
+In 2017, sales of the candy company Haribo increased by 65% in the weeks leading up to Halloween.